adritasharma/Kubernetes_GettingStarted/README.md

 **Deployment**

 Creating instances if our container.
 Control plane schedules, monitors and restart instances

+**Image**

+  The docker image that the deployment will use.
+Image is a read only template that can create container instances of our application.
+  We can store image in container registry (loke Docker Hub, Elastic Container Registry etc)

 ### EKS - Elastic Kubernetes Service

 It is a managed service that makes it easy to run Kubernetes on AWS without needing to install or operate our own Kubernetes control pane or worker nodes.